theko2fi/ansible-role-apache-guacamole/README.md

 guacamole_backend_version: "1.5.0"
 guacamole_frontend_version: "1.5.0"
 ```
-where
+Where:
-- `fqdn` is the Fully Qualified Domain Name you want to make your instance available.
+- `fqdn`(optional) is the Fully Qualified Domain Name you want to make your instance available at.
 For example `guacamole.company.com`
 - `default_user` is the user who will perform the installation
 - `installation_path` is the target directory to put all the required files
 - `dockercompose_version` is the docker-compose.yml file version